 The measures can be as simple as reusing a product as many times as possible to reduce overall waste that goes into the environment.
-Other measures can include recycling, proper disposal of wastes, proper farming practices, and use of renewable energy sources.
+Other measures can include recycling, proper disposal of wastes, proper farming practices, and the use of renewable energy sources.
 Here are 30 spectacular ways to prevent earth pollution.

-30 Fantastic Ways to Prevent Earth Pollution
+30 Spectacular Ways to Prevent Earth Pollution

 It is the process where waste or obsolete materials are processed and converted into new reusable materials.
 It is considered as an alternative method to conventional waste disposal methods.
 It has benefits such as reducing greenhouse gas emissions and assist in saving potentially useful materials.

-This is because it reduces the need for fresh raw materials, ensuring there is conservation of energy and water and limits air pollution associated with the processing and transportation of virgin materials and finished products respectively.
+This is because it reduces the need for fresh raw materials, ensuring there is the conservation of energy and water and limits air pollution associated with the processing and transportation of virgin materials and finished products respectively.
 Some of the recyclable materials include metal, tires, paper, electronics, textiles, and plastics.

 This is the practice of using something again either for its conventional reuse or for another different function.
 As opposed to recycling, it does not involve the breaking down or reprocessing of materials.
-It saves money, energy, resources and time.
-An example is the use of milk bottles, glass mugs, tire retreading, reusable plastic boxes, and the corrugated fiberboard boxes.
+It saves money, energy, resources, and time.
+An example is the use of milk bottles, glass mugs, tire retreading, reusable plastic boxes, and corrugated fiberboard boxes.

 Phytoremediation is a technology whereby living plants together with the associated microorganisms are used in cleaning up contaminated soil, water, and air.
 This method is combined with other agronomic and soil amendments techniques to remove the toxic or environmental contaminants.

-It is a cost-effective method which uses the idea of plants’ ability to concentrate elements from the environment and metabolize some molecules in their own tissues.
+It is a cost-effective method that uses the idea of plants’ ability to concentrate elements from the environment and metabolize some molecules in their own tissues.
 Such plants are called hyperaccumulators and they bioaccumulate, degrade and later render the contaminants harmless.

 4. Industrial wastewater treatment

 Industries are among the biggest contributors to earth pollution.
-They use lands and water sources as their main dumping sites which leads to accumulation of toxic materials in both soil and water.
+They use lands and water sources as their main dumping sites which leads to the accumulation of toxic materials in both soil and water.
 Furthermore, some industries emit toxic gases such as hydrogen sulfide and sulfur dioxide into the environment leading to air pollution and acid rains.